yuriyzubarev/statsz/README.md

 StatsZ
 =====

-A network daemon listens for numbers and responds with statistics.
+HTTP server that consumes numbers at preset intervals and returns summary statistics.

 Inspiration
 -----------

-StatsZ is inspired by StatsD and the need not only to aggregate and plot data but also to learn about its properties.
+Inspired by a need to make sense of constant stream of hundreads of measurements, and do it in automated and self adjusting way.
+The name is inspired by StatsD.

 Status
 ------

 This is a **prototype**.
+Hence Bash, AWK and 20 Python lines server.

 > A prototype is an early sample, model, or release of a product built to test a concept or process or to act as a thing to be replicated or learned from.